bitrise-io/stacks/content/changelogs/Xcode stacks.md

 This stack update is for {{< chip text="stable" >}} {{< chip text="14.0" >}} {{< chip text="14.1" >}} {{< chip text="14.2" >}} only.

-- Brew packages have been upgraded
+- Brew mirror have been updated

 ### Stack update `v2023-09-07`